interglobalmedia/the-cat-whisperer/README.md

 So I have applied an adaptation of my latest React workflow using Webpack 4 and Babel 7 to this application.
 A whole new set of tools for automation!

+I also replaced local storage with session storage.
+You can learn more about why on my Portfolio Site: [CatWhisperer App on my Portfolio Site](https://interglobalmedia.github.io/portfolio/#/work/cat-whisperer-app)

-I also wrote a quick piece on my experience refacoring this app (yesterday) that is available for your reading pleasure on my Developer Blog.
+I also wrote a quick piece on my experience refactoring this app (yesterday) that is available for your reading pleasure on my **Developer Blog**.
 To read the post, please visit [Refactoring your JS workflow when your images are in your CSS only](http://www.mariadcampbell.com/2019/01/08/refactoring-your-js-workflow-when-your-images-are-in-your-css-only/) on my [Developer Blog](http://www.mariadcampbell.com).